How to wear a suit vest with style?

 Long inseparable from the costume, it has been modernized throughout its existence.
 Wool, linen, silk, even denim: its variations are multiple, as are the styles in which it is incorporated.

-As a little fashion archaeologist, I tried to find out where and when this emblematic garment of the men's wardrobe appeared.
+As a little fashion archaeologist, I tried to find out where and when this emblematic garment of the male wardrobe appeared.

 We will also see how to choose it and, above all, wear it!

-First funny info, the origins of the vest would predate those... of the costume itself .
-It is to the Persians that returns his creation .
-The great English travelers brought him back to the court, after their expedition to Asia.
+First fun fact, the origins of the waistcoat would predate those... of the costume itself .
+Its creation goes back to the Persians.
+The great English travelers brought it back to the court, after their expedition to Asia.
 Very quickly, it was adopted by the nobility of the time.

-During its forced exile in France , King Charles II noticed the splendor and opulence of the clothes of the French court.
-Once back, he wants to change clothing habits in his country, so as to adapt them to a more English way of life: hunting, horse riding, sport and stays in the countryside.
+During his forced exile in France , King Charles II noticed the splendor and opulence of the clothing of the French court.
+Once back, he wanted to change the clothing habits in his country, so as to adapt them to a more English way of life: hunting, horse riding, sports and stays in the countryside.

-The vest then became a central piece of nobility outfits.
-Until the 18th century, they were worn abundantly decorated, colorful, sewn with gold thread, in precious fabrics...
+The waistcoat then became a central piece of the nobility's outfits.
+Until the 18th century, it was worn abundantly decorated, colored, sewn with gold thread, in precious fabrics...
 In short, real pieces of art.

 © (Photo by The Print Collector/Print Collector/Getty Images)

-In the 19th century, with the decline of European monarchies and the rise of Industrial Revolution , the suit – a fortiori, the vest is worn more soberly.
-It then fits into the so-called “three-piece” costume. nice men .
+In the 19th century, with the decline of European monarchies and the rise of the Industrial Revolution , the suit - a fortiori, the waistcoat - was worn more soberly.
+It was then integrated into the so-called "three-piece" suit of gentlemen .

 Painting by De Agostini Editorial: Il Corriere delle Dame (Ladies' Courier), 20th March 1837<!--nl--><!--nl-->